witseie-elen4010/2025-group-lab-001/docs/stories/UserStoryMap.md

 As a user, I want to be able to view my stats as so that I can improve/look back on the games played before and see who's the best.
 ### Enhanced Security for fair play
 As a player, I want the game to make it harder for others to cheat by modifying information stored on their devices, so that everyone has a fair and secure experience.
-### Ghost/Goddess of Justice
-As a user, I want to have have the Ghost and The Godess of Justice roles so I can a greater effect on the voting outcome of the game by either participating in voting after being voted out (Ghost) or breaking a tie (Godess of Justice).
-### The Lovers/falafel vendor
-As a user, I want to have The Lovers/Falafel roles to that the game can have an aspect of co-ops, the lovers are intertwined and share their life in the game, the falafel vendor can choose to save/sabotage someone thus adding a dynamic aspect to the game.
 ### Prompts vs wordlist
 As a user, I want to be able to have the game give me a question/statement instead of a word so that the game can have variety.

-## v 4.0
-### Achievements
-As a user, I want to have achievements so I can feel like Ive done something with my life.
 ### Guest Support
 As a user, I want to be able to play as a guest so that I can participate without needing to create an account.
-### Voice Chat
-As a user, I want to be able to talk directly to friends so that I wont have to type long sentences.
-### Change Dictionary
-As a user, I want to be able to choose dictionaries(wordlists) so that I can play with people of varying levels of dificaulty.
-### Misc Settings
-As a user, I want to be able to change game options such as toggling additional roles, enable/disable certian functionalities such as sharing words and chatting so that I can customise the game to my liking.
 ### Game Timing
 As a user, I want to be able to change the timeout duration on game tasks so I can make the game easier/harder depending on the players.